Leo J. O'Donovan

-Early life
+Early life and education

 Leo Jeremiah O'Donovan III was born in 1934 to Margaret and Leo J. O'Donovan Jr. in the Far Rockaway neighborhood of Queens, in New York City, New York.
 Growing up on the Upper West Side of Manhattan, his family belonged to Corpus Christi Church in Morningside Heights and O'Donovan attended the Corpus Christi School, where he was educated by the Sinsinawa Dominican Sisters.
 For high school, he attended Iona Preparatory School in New Rochelle, New York, graduating in 1952.

 O'Donovan then enrolled at Georgetown University with the intention of becoming a psychiatrist.
 However, halfway through his undergraduate studies, he quit the pre-medical program, and double-majored in English and philosophy.
 While at Georgetown, he wrote for the student newspaper, The Hoya, and was editor-in-chief of the Georgetown College Journal.
 He graduated summa cum laude and first in his class in 1956.
 O'Donovan received a Fulbright Scholarship to study at the University of Lyon in France, where he decided to enter the Society of Jesus in 1957.
 He also received a Danforth Fellowship.

 Upon his return to the United States, he studied at Fordham University, where he received a Licentiate of Philosophy.
 He then studied at Woodstock College in Maryland, earning a Bachelor of Sacred Theology and Licentiate of Sacred Theology.
 He was ordained a priest there in 1966.
 Following his ordination, he went to the University of Münster in West Germany, where he studied under the Jesuit theologian Karl Rahner and received his Doctor of Theology degree in 1971.
 He then spent time at the University of Chicago Divinity School as a post-doctoral scholar.